bethanyalicehall/memory-final/README.md

 #### As a returning user I want ...
 - The game to change each time so that there is a new order of cards each time.
-- To be able to see my stats each game, so I can challenge myself each time
+- To be able to see my stats while playing the game, so I can challenge myself each time
 - A website that is easy to use and works well on mobile, tablet, and desktop.

 #### As the business owner I want ...
--- To create a game that both children and adults can enjoy
+- To create a game that both children and adults can enjoy
 - To increase visits to the website, and gain returning users.

 ---